-Ari Behar is originally from Sharon, MA, and has been attending the Young Israel of Brookline for about 13 years, since he moved to Brookline for law school.
-Ari has served on the Programming Committee, the Learning Committee, and the Legal Committee.
-He has also been assisting in the shul kitchen for many years, including being a Cholent Captain and cooking for shul events.
-As a Board member, Ari would like to work on making sure that the shul is a welcoming place for young single people and also on updating and improving the shul by-laws.
+Ari Behar is originally from Sharon, MA, and has been attending the Young Israel of Brookline for about 15 years, since he moved to Brookline for law school.
+In his capacity as Clerk, Ari chairs the Governance Committee, which is responsible for proposing changes to the governance of the synagogue and for interpreting our governing documents and making sure they are adhered to.
+Ari oversaw the recent process of drafting our new Constitution (replacing our outdated old one) and setting up the entirely new Board Bylaws and Congregational Bylaws.
+Ari has also served on the Programming Committee and the Scholar in Residence Committee.
+He has been assisting in the shul kitchen for many years, including being a Cholent Captain and cooking for shul events, including the Green Street Deli.

 Carrie Benedon and her husband, Matt Sienkiewicz, have been active members of the YIB community since they moved to Brookline in 2012.
 A native Wisconsinite, Carrie enjoys cheese and beer, and fortunately also running, skiing, and yoga.
-Carrie is a graduate of the University of Wisconsin Law School, and is an Assistant Attorney General for the Commonwealth of Massachusetts, where she practices administrative law and handles major institutional reform litigation on behalf of the Commonwealth.
+Carrie is a graduate of the University of Wisconsin Law School, and is an Assistant Attorney General in the Massachusetts Attorney General's Office, where she is the Director of the Division of Open Government.
 Carrie has been involved with membership and programming at YIB, and is constantly working to make YIB a more welcoming, inclusive community.

 As Gabbai of the shul, I have the opportunity to meet out of town visitors and local non-members at the daily Minyanim.
 This affords me the chance to highlight some of our Shul’s unique qualities and to answer any questions that they might have.
 Meeting new people on Shabbos, both men and women, allows me to get to know people and then connect them with the membership and other committees.
 My goals this year are to continue to work with other committees such has House, Membership and Finance to help sustain financial stability of our Shul and to help the new administration succeed with the new vision plan.